JieqiongorJoana/SF-Bay-Area-Bike-Sharing-Data/index.md

 ### Add time features
 ### Trip Duration
 Firstly, we calculate the difference between start date time and end data time to obtain the duration of each trip and add a "duration" column into the trip dataframe.
 We use violin Box Plot, a figure and two axes for boxplot and distplot to show a process of analysis of the distribution of duration.
-The Duration aixes use seconds as units and from the plot, we will find that most of the trips are less than half hour
+The Duration aixes use seconds as units and from the plot, we found that most of the trips are less than half hour.
+Potential reason is that users can make an unlimited number of trips, with trips under thirty minutes in length having no additional charge; longer trips will incur overtime fees.

 Outliers in Duration
 We will take out the trips longer than two hours.
 ![Outliers_in_Duration](https://user-images.githubusercontent.com/75310566/167503746-ff9d0912-087b-4fbc-89ef-3003b1f8f204.png)